kamalshkeir/kago/README.md

 - [BareBone Mode](#barebone-router-no-assets-cloned) Router Only
 - ORM handle coakroachdb in addition to sqlite, postgres, mysql and mariadb (check Performance at the bottom of this readme)
 - [Watcher/Auto-Reloader](#watcher-or-auto-reloader)
-- [orm.AutoMigrate](#automigrate-usage) will handle all your migrations from a struct model, if you remove a field from the migrated struct, you will be prompted to do the migration, it can handle foreign_keys, checks, indexes,...
+- [orm.AutoMigrate](#automigrate-usage) will handle all your migrations from a struct model, if you remove a field from the migrated struct, you will be prompted to do the migration, it can handle foreign_keys,many to many, checks, indexes,...
 - Fully editable [CRUD Admin Dashboard](#generated-admin-dashboard) (assets folder)
 - Realtime [Logs](#logs) at `/logs` running with flag `go run main.go --logs`
 - Convenient [Router](#routing) that handle params with regex type checking, Websockets and SSE protocols also